 Whether or not to use unpasteurized milk to make cheese is a hotly contested debate in the world of cheesemaking and among cheese consumers.
 Some argue that raw milk gives cheese better flavor and others claim that cheese made from pasteurized milk can be just as delicious and satisfying.

-What do you think?
-Before deciding, make sure to read the arguments for and against unpasteurized cheese below and visit a cheese shop to sample both raw and pasteurized cheese products.
+Before deciding, visit a cheese shop to sample both raw and pasteurized cheese products.
 Then, you be the judge.

 01 of 04